 State Rep. Buffy Wicks (D-District 14) is running for reelection, challenged by Republican Richard Kinney.
 U.S. Rep. Barbara Lee (D-District 12) will be challenged by Republican Stephen Slauson.

-Here are the city, county and regional candidates who will be on Berkeley ballots on Nov.
-8. Stay tuned to Berkeleyside for more election coverage.
+Here is all of Berkeleyside’s coverage of the city, county and regional candidates who will be on Berkeley ballots on Nov.
+8. Our coverage of Berkeley ballot measures can be found here.
+Stay tuned to Berkeleyside for more election coverage.

 Berkeley City Council, District 1